LibCrowds/docs/docs/collections/celebrations.md

-When a project is completed, or a user has contributed to all available tasks for that project, animated confetti will fall and a celebration message will be displayed.
-These celebration messages can be edited via this page, using Markdown.
+When a project is completed, or a user has contributed to all available tasks for a project, animated confetti will fall and a celebration message will be displayed.
+These celebration messages can be edited via this section, using Markdown.

 ??? warning "Administrator rights required"